A practicum will give you real-world experience under the direction of a qualified dietetics professional.

 - Students who are interested in participating in this program must complete the FDNS 5910 Dietetics Practicum Advisement Checklist and bring it and an unofficial transcript to your advisor at a scheduled meeting for your advisor's approval.

 - After the course instructor reviews and approves your submitted Advisement Checklist, you will be invited by email to complete a Request Form for Practicum Site.
 You can find a list of possible practicum sites below.
 After reviewing your Practicum Site requests, Dr. Laing (Fall and Spring) or Dr. Grossman (Summer) will inform you of your assigned practicum site and the contact information for your preceptor.
 They will also provide information on an orientation, background check, and immunization requirements for a hospital setting.
 Hospitals require background checks, drug screens, TB tests, and/or immunization records, and may require medical exams, a flu shot, and completion of CPR training.
 You are responsible for the costs of these procedures.
 The typical cost for the background check and drug screen is $95.00.
-Purchasing liability insurance (student: HPSO.com is approximately $37) is also required for hospital settings.
-CPR from the American Heart Association costs approximately $85.
+Purchasing liability insurance (approximately $37) is also required for hospital settings.
+CPR costs approximately $85.
 Two TB tests cost approximately $45.
+If your site uses ACEMAPP, there is a $50 charge to students.
+See more below about ACEMAPP procedures.*

 - Call or email your preceptor to introduce yourself and set an appointment to discuss a schedule.